brandmaker/devportal-website/src/content/guides/fusion_ux_logic.md

 #### Installation and Integration
-After registering the bundled app like shown under [Management](#(1)-component-administration), the detail page should look like this:
+After registering the bundled app like shown under [Management](#(1)-component-administration), its detail page should look like this:

 ![](/assets/guides/fusion-ux-logic/hello_world_detail_page.png)

-In this example, the content enrichment timeline node in MAPL will display the component.
-To render the Fusion UX App there, a new 'Usage' will be defined. \
-The filled-out usage form for the Hello World component will look like this:
+As an example, the timeline node in MAPL is used to display the component.
+The filled-out form for the newly defined usage looks like this:

 ![](/assets/guides/fusion-ux-logic/hello_world_usage_form.png)